 At this time the Regimental records of the Regiments that joined the British army came with them and are now deposited at the Gurkha Museum.
 The records of the other Regiments remained in India at their respective regimental centres.

-We hold archive material for all Gurkha Regiments, mainly British army, including the more recently formed The Royal Gurkha Rifles, Queen’s Gurkha Engineers, The Queen’s Gurkha Signals, Queens Own Gurkha Logistic Regiment and other shorter lived units such as Gurkha Military Police.
+We hold archive material for all Gurkha Regiments, mainly British army, including the more recently formed The Royal Gurkha Rifles, The Queen’s Gurkha Engineers, Queen’s Gurkha Signals, The Queens Own Gurkha Logistic Regiment, The Band of The Brigade of Gurkhas, Gurkha Staff and Personnel Support,and other shorter lived units such as Gurkha Military Police.

 The history and conflict of Afghanistan and the North West and North East Frontiers of India are well covered as are all the major and minor conflicts in which Gurkhas have been involved.